 - Limit how much caffeine you drink (e.g. from coffee, tea, energy drinks or soft drinks).

 - Consider using a cool mist humidifier at night.
 This can be helpful if you have a very dry mouth – check with your treatment team.

 - Suck on ice chips, ice blocks or soft sugar-free sweets, or use sugar-free chewing gum.

-Take pain medications as prescribed, particularly before meals, so that eating is less painful.
+- Take pain medicine as prescribed, particularly before meals, so that eating is less painful.

 - Try to eat a well-balanced diet including foods from the five major food groups.